-Here are some ideas for involving virtual and remote employees in your team culture and making them feel right at home at your company, no matter how many miles away from your office headquarters they may be.
+Here are some ideas for involving remote employees in your team culture and making them feel right at home at your company, no matter how many miles away from your office headquarters they may be.

-As much as possible, invite your remote and virtual workers to team meetings via video conferencing, so that they can stay synchronized with team updates as well as have that sense of personal contact on a regular basis.
+As much as possible, invite your remote employees to team meetings using video conferencing so that they can stay synchronized with team updates.
 In team-wide company meetings, it can be easy to overlook the presence of virtual members who are dialing in to listen in on the meeting.
-During the Q&A portion of those meetings, make sure to check in with any employee calling in so that they have the opportunity to ask any questions or ask for any clarification.
+During the Q&A portion of those meetings, make sure to check in with any employee calling in so that they have the opportunity to ask for clarification or bring up any concerns/suggestions.

-Make sure your company leaders are prepared to lead effectively through comprehensive leadership development programs, including offering strategies for managing remote workers, providing access to a full range of tools and resources for connecting with virtual employees and encouraging ongoing check-ins and conversations between managers and employees.
+Make sure your company leaders are prepared to lead effectively through comprehensive leadership development programs, including offering strategies for managing remote workers, providing access to a full range of tools and resources for connecting with virtual employees, and encouraging ongoing check-ins and conversations between managers and employees.

 Recognize and reward good work on a regular basis

 Company community grows through the recognition of employee achievements.
 There are many creative ways to give your remote employees the kudos they deserve.
 Be sure to regularly bring attention to your remote colleagues’ outstanding work when recognizing employee accomplishments.
 A simple shoutout will help ensure that the employee feels like an essential part of the team.
 As well, don’t underestimate the gesture of sending mail to your remote workers, including company swag, birthday gifts, and thank you cards.

 Organize in-person events as much as possible